Reduce Energy Use and Earn Bill Credits

 Can I enroll in multiple IM Power Rewards programs?

-Yes, many of our programs are compatible.
+Yes, you can help save even more by joining other IM Power Rewards programs.
 However, you cannot participate in the following when enrolled in IMPower Rewards: iControl.

 - IM Power Rewards: Water Heater